waynodiablo/Oystercard/further_javascript/04_index_page.md

-# Play around to create and serve an `index.html` page for your app
+# Spuke to create and serve an `index.html` page for your app

 [Back to the Challenge Map](00_challenge_track.md)

-In this challenge, you'll create a **static** web page and make it available for browsing on your computer.
+In this challenge, you'll create a static HTML page and make it available for browsing on your computer.

 ### Learning objectives covered